dpetrini/nova/README.md

  - Create default location for generated models and plots, both will be placed in 'models_project-name' and 'plots_project-name'.

 # Example

+This example is available in the repository and shows the features of Base Callback.

 - Dataset preparation